Mitch Rapp

 Mitch Rapp is a fictional character in a series of novels that were written by Vince Flynn and in the film adaptation of American Assassin.
 Since Flynn's death in 2013, the series has been continued by Kyle Mills and Don Bentley.

 Character introduction

-Rapp is a counter-terrorism operative, employed, first unofficially then officially, by the CIA.
-The primary focus of the character is thwarting foreign terrorist attacks on the United States and he is presented as an aggressive operative who is willing to take measures that are more extreme than might be considered commonly acceptable.
+Rapp is a counter-terrorism operative employed, first unofficially then officially, by the CIA.
+The primary focus of the character is thwarting foreign terrorist attacks on the United States.
+He is presented as an aggressive operative who is willing to take measures that are more extreme than might be considered commonly acceptable.

-Character sketch

-Rapp's high school sweetheart Maureen Eliot, who was attending Syracuse University with Rapp, was killed in the December 21, 1988 bombing of Pan Am Flight 103.
-She had been one of thirty-five Syracuse students returning from a semester overseas.
-One year later he was recruited into the Central Intelligence Agency by Irene Kennedy.

-Over the course of the series Rapp terminates a large number of terrorists both on foreign and domestic soil.
-His main conflicts center on foreign terrorists.